-Farm mechanization is an important element of modernization of agriculture.
-FarmProductivity is positively correlated with the availability of farm power coupled with efficient farm implements and their judicious utilization.
-Agricultural mechanization not only enablesefficient utilization of various inputs such as seeds, fertilizers, plant protection chemicals andwater for irrigation but also it helps in poverty alleviation by making farming an attractive enterprise.
-Farm Mechanization has the potential of enhancing farming efficiency, economic returns and generating employment in rural areas.
+Farm Mechanization is an important element for the modernization of agriculture.
+It has the potential of enhancing farming efficiency, economic returns and generating employment in rural areas.
 Madhya Pradesh is the hub of agricultural farm mechanization activities with Central Institute of Agriculture Engineering and Central Farm Machinery Training & Testing Centers being located at Bhopal and Budni respectively.
 In the development of farm mechanization in India, the CIAE, Bhopal has been playing a pivotal role.
 The Institute has developed a large number of farm machineries and tools and it has established well-equipped research laboratories and a Model Agro-Processing Centre for demonstration of processing activities to farmers and entrepreneurs, two well-equipped workshops and prototype production centre.
-The Institute has developed a mechanized system of rice-wheat cropping to increase the productivity and plastic mulch machine for planting in plastic mulch conditions for groundnut and vegetables.
-Central Farm Machinery Training& Testing Institute (CFMTTI), Budni is the center for field testing of various farm equipment's and is also providing training to develop human resources for mechanization which is indispensable for increasing the agricultural productivity and energy conservation in agriculture.
+The institute has developed a mechanized system of rice-wheat cropping to increase the productivity and plastic mulch machine for planting in plastic mulch conditions for groundnut and vegetables.
+Central Farm Machinery Training & Testing Institute (CFMTTI), Budni is the centre for field testing of various farm equipment and is also providing training to develop human resources for mechanization which is indispensable for increasing agricultural productivity and energy conservation in agriculture.

-- To enhance understanding on use of farm machinery and tools. - 2.
-To create understanding on farm efficiencies and economic returns with farm mechanization. - To help farmers/technicians/extension workers etc. in the selection, operation, repair, maintenance, management and other aspects of mechanization. - To see hi tech farming and use of improved varieties and farm resources. - 5.
-To encourage energy conservation in agriculture through various training programmes.
+- 1. To enhance understanding on the use of farm machinery and tools - 2.
+To create understanding on-farm efficiencies and economic returns with farm mechanization - To help farmers/technicians/extension workers etc. in the selection, operation, repair, maintenance, management and other aspects of mechanization - 4.
+To see hi-tech farming and the use of improved varieties and farm resources - To encourage energy conservation in agriculture through various training programs

-- Central Institute of Agricultural Engineering (CIAE), Bhopal. - Central Farm Machinery Training & Testing (CFMTTI), Budni. - 3.
-Public Private Partnership model of Dhanuka at Hoshangabad. - 4.
-Field visits to see mechanized farming.
+- 1. Central Institute of Agricultural Engineering (CIAE), Bhopal - 2.
+Central Farm Machinery Training & Testing (CFMTT), Budni - 3.
+Public-Private Partnership model of Dhanuka at Hoshangabad - 4.
+Field visits to see mechanized farming

-- Mechanization of rice-wheat cropping system for increased productivity of crops. - Adoption of hi-tech farming and use of improved tools and farm resources. - 3.
-Mechanization of rice cultivation. - 4.
-Tractor mounted plastic mulch laying machine. - Adoption of the improved mechanized methods, techniques, tools and machineries for production and value chain in agriculture.
+- Mechanization of rice-wheat cropping system for increased productivity of crops - Adoption of hi-tech farming and use of improved tools and farm resources - 3.
+Mechanization of rice cultivation - 4.
+Tractor mounted plastic mulch laying machine - 5.
+Adoption of the improved and mechanized methods, techniques, tools, and machinery for production and value chain in agriculture